falkheiland/user-config/crowdsec/README.md

 [Crowdsec Docker Compose Guide Part 1: Powerful IPS with Firewall Bouncer](https://www.smarthomebeginner.com/crowdsec-docker-compose-1-fw-bouncer/)

-> Note that Firewall Bouncer is to be installed on the Docker (where runtipi runs) as a native app.
+> Note that Firewall Bouncer is to be installed on the Docker host (where runtipi runs) as a native app.

 tipi host: